 Sarah Gordon - Modern Day Costume Mistress

-Sarah Gordon, Resident Costume Designer, and Costume Shop Manager, or better known as Grand Empress of Costumeland, was a super help to me as I sought to understand theater costumers then, and now before and while writing A Lady in Disguise.
-Sarah showed me around her theater (Taproot) and her workshop, explained how costumers and dressmakers work, and answered my many pesky questions.
-You’ll notice her little cameo in the book– well-deserved!
+Sarah Gordon, Resident Costume Designer and Costume Shop Manager, better known as Grand Empress of Costumeland, was a super help to me as I sought to understand theater costumers then and now before and while writing A Lady in Disguise: A Novel of Victorian Romantic Suspense.
+Sarah showed me around her theater (Taproot) and workshop, explained how costumers and dressmakers work, and answered my many pesky questions.
+You’ll notice her little cameo in the book– well deserved!
 Below, learn what it’s like to be a modern-day costume mistress!

 What led you to want to be a costumer?
 What was your career path like?

-I have always loved fashion and clothing and history.
-When I went to college- I was a double major in theater (emphasis in acting, because that is what you do in college, mostly because you don’t know better yet) and in Art History.
+I have always loved fashion, clothing, and history.
+When I went to college- I was a double major in theater (emphasis on acting because that is what you do in college, mainly because you don’t know better yet) and in Art History.
 We were all required to take design courses, and I showed enough promise that the Design faculty offered me scholarships to switch.
-By the end of undergrad, I was getting a BFA in Theatrical Design and Technology with an Art History Minor.
+By the end of my undergrad, I was getting a BFA in Theatrical Design and Technology with an Art History Minor.
 I went to graduate school at Temple University for my MFA in costume design.

-When you are designing a costume for an actress or an actor, what kinds of things are you thinking about?
+When you design a costume for an actress or an actor, what are you thinking about?

 I usually start with- who is this character?
 Why are they the way that they are?
 What are the challenges in their lives?
 How do these challenges manifest in their clothing?
 Where would this character buy their clothes?
 Are they interested in clothing?
 Could they care less?
 Why?
 Does their character change during the play in a way that can be supported through the clothing choices?

-On a practical level- I am looking at the period, how many changes, how many wigs?
+On a practical level, I am looking at the period, how many changes, and how many wigs.
 Does the actor have foot issues that make finding shoes hard?
-Do they have any physical limitations that would keep them from being able to do quick changes?
+Do they have any physical limitations that would keep them from being able to make quick changes?
 Through costumes and make-up, we help tell the story of who this particular character is and who they become through the course of the play by “manipulating” their appearance.

 Take us through the process of a "build."

-I usually start the year before the play with a rough costume plot which tells me how many costumes each character has.
-Then I am usually designing the show for at least six months prior to when rehearsals start.
-Our costume builds begin 3-5 weeks out from first dress rehearsal.
+I usually start the year before the play with a rough costume plot, which tells me how many costumes each character has.
+Then, I usually design the show for at least six months prior to when rehearsals start.
+Our costume builds begin 3-5 weeks out from the first dress rehearsal.
 That is when we bring in the cutter/drapers/first hands, who are the people who work with me to create the patterns and run the build.
 We will bring in the stitchers a few days later who are doing the actual sewing.

-What are some cool costume tricks, like the one you share with me about using felt soled shoes?
+What are some cool costume tricks, like the one you shared about using felt-soled shoes with me?

 Other tricks?
-We spray straight vodka on most dry-cleanables in between our dry-cleaning runs (every two weeks) - this slows down the stinky - so to speak.
-We do a lot of rigging in most shows for quick changes- lots of elastic, Velcro and snaps that most people never know are there.
+We spray straight vodka on most cleanables in between our dry-cleaning runs (every two weeks)—this slows down the stink, so to speak.
+We do a lot of rigging in most shows for quick changes—lots of elastic, Velcro, and snaps that most people never know are there.

 What is the best part about your job?
 The worst?

-I love doing the research and discovering who the character is to bring together a design.
+I love researching and discovering who the character is to bring together a design.
 I love working with a team to create garments that are more beautiful than anything I can do on my own.
 I enjoy the intimacy of working with actors and backstage crew.
 I love making hats.
 That is my specialty - I do love a good hat.
-Sometimes, having to be at the mercy of everyone else’s schedule is very tiring…I am often here late most nights during a build for fittings, before the 70 hour weeks of tech even start.
+Sometimes, being at the mercy of everyone else’s schedule is very tiring…I am often here late most nights during a build for fittings before the 70-hour weeks of tech even start.

 Costume mistress photo courtesy of Sarah Gordon.